piskvorky/gensim/docs/fasttext-notes.md

 Some questions:

 - What is the x_lockf stuff?
 Why is it used only by the fast C implementation?
-- How are vectos_vocab and vectors ngrams different?
+- How are vectors_vocab and vectors_ngrams different?

+vectors_vocab contains vectors for entire vocabulary. vectors_ngrams contains vectors for each _bucket_.

 FastTextTrainables
 ------------------